atk4/dsql/docs/queries.rst

     $q->where([['name', 'like', '%john%'], new Expression('surname is null')]);
         // ..
 WHERE `name` like '%john%' AND surname is null

+Method can be executed several times on the same Query object.

 .. todo::
     strict mode